 To be considered valid, no more than six months can elapse after completion of the Phase I ESA.
-If the Phase I ESA is dated prior to January 7, 2004, the preparer or other appropriate environmental professional must update the environmental site assessment.
+If the Phase I ESA is dated prior to November 24, 2004, for Section 811s and November 30, 2004 for 202s, the preparer or other appropriate environmental professional must update the environmental site assessment.
 If there have been no changes since the previous assessment, the preparer must certify to same.

-NN.
+YY.
 Historic Preservation.
 Sponsors are to submit with their applications, a letter from the SHPO or the THPO indicating whether the proposed site has any historic significance or whether it impacts any site or area of historic significance.
 Having this information submitted with the application will assist HUD in the timely completion of its environmental review.
 Sponsors must be informed to request a letter from the SHPO/THPO well in advance of the application deadline date to ensure a timely response from the SHPO/THPO.